Orthodontist or Dentist: Whom Should You Choose?

-After dental school, only the top students in the class are allowed to continue their education toward a specialty in orthodontics.
+After dental school, only the top students in the class are able to continue their education toward a specialty in orthodontics.
 Acceptance into an orthodontic residency program is extremely competitive.
 Only the top 5% of dental school graduates are even considered for admission to an orthodontic residency.
 For some orthodontic residency programs, as little as five out of the hundreds of doctors who apply are accepted.

-Can my Family Dentist really straighten my teeth?
+Can my family dentist straighten my teeth?

-The short answer is, yes.
+The short answer is yes.
 General dentists may be able to provide orthodontic care to patients.
 However, this answer comes with a caveat.

-General dentists can provide orthodontic care to patients provided they take continuing education seminars and acquire some experience in the subject.
+General dentists can provide orthodontic care to patients, provided they take continuing education seminars and acquire some experience in the subject.
 For example, general dentists are required to attend workshops before being allowed to offer Invisalign.
-The problem with these workshops or seminars is the lack of rigorous testing and examinations to truly learn the material in depth.
+The problem with these workshops or seminars is the lack of rigorous testing and examinations needed to truly learn the material in depth.
 In the field of orthodontics, sometimes only a superficial understanding is not enough to correctly provide the best possible treatment for patients.

 Unlike general dentists, orthodontists focus solely on orthodontic care, which is their only specialty.
 They perform daily teeth straightening procedures, stay up-to-date with the latest industry practices, purchase the latest equipment and participate in continuing education classes focusing primarily on orthodontics.
 Furthermore, an experienced orthodontist knows the best treatment method and customizes an approach for each patient, unlike doctors who might use cookie-cutter, one-size-fits-all tactics.
-Having a general dentist perform orthodontic work is like a physician performing plastic surgery.
-It could be done but would you risk it?
+Having a general dentist perform orthodontic work is like a general physician performing plastic surgery.
+It could be done, but would you risk it?

-Should I Choose a Dentist or Orthodontist for Orthodontic Care?
+Should I choose a dentist or orthodontist for orthodontic care?